By Mariah Bourne

 Several factors, from quality to harvesting methods, play a part in matcha caffeine content.
 Whether you're an avid drinker or trying matcha out for the first time, understanding how much caffeine is in matcha is essential to how you can enjoy it.

-All styles of green teas contain caffeine.
+All styles of green teas contain caffeine, but levels differ widely based on how the leaves are processed.
 Tea plants produce caffeine as a chemical defense mechanism to protect themselves from insects.
 Humans have had quite the opposite response and consume tea for its taste, caffeine content, and health benefits.

 Determining how much caffeine is in matcha and other green teas boils down to multiple factors such as: